Efficiency Ratios: Debtor & Creditor Days (DP IB Business Management): Revision Note

 • Encourage customers to pay before an invoice's due date by providing discounts or other incentives such as free delivery

-• If these methods fail to persuade customers to pay their invoices on time a business has a range of further options.
-These methods should be pursued with caution as relationships with customers may be damaged
+• If these methods fail to persuade customers to pay their invoices on time, a business has a range of further options.
+These methods should be pursued with caution, as relationships with customers may be damaged

-Refuse to provide further goods unless outstanding debts are paid
+• Refuse to provide further goods unless outstanding debts are paid

-• Refuse to accept further orders
+• Refuse to accept additional orders from the customer until debts are cleared

-Threaten to take legal action
+• Threaten to take legal action

-Creditor Days
+Creditor days

 • Creditor days measures the average number of days a business takes to pay its creditors